Journalism Graduate Studies at the SOJC

 Specialize in Science Journalism

 Public understanding of science- and tech-related matters determines the laws we pass, the behaviors we adopt, and the causes we champion.
-But research shows that scientists and citizens often see the same issues through different lenses, especially when it comes to polarizing issues.
-Journalists can be change agents, spurring public understanding and action.
-Work with program advisors and the SOJC’s new Media Center for Science and Technology (MCST) to get specialized training in science and tech communication.
+But research shows that scientists and citizens often see the same issues through different lenses, especially when it comes to polarizing topics.
+Journalists can become change agents by spurring public understanding and action.
+Work with program advisors and the SOJC’s Center for Science Communication Research (SCR) to get specialized training in science and tech communication.

-Named for renowned journalist Eric W. Allen, who founded the SOJC over 100 years ago, Allen Hall sits at the heart of the tree-filled University of Oregon campus in Eugene.
-In our state-of-the-art classrooms, studios, and collaboration spaces, you’ll get expert guidance and hands-on experience using the latest media technology to collaborate on compelling stories.
+Named for renowned journalist Eric W. Allen, who founded the SOJC over 100 years ago, Allen Hall sits at the heart of the verdant University of Oregon campus.
+During your studies in Eugene, you’ll enjoy expert guidance, hands-on experience with the latest technology, and opportunities for collaboration.

 The Journalism Master’s program is eligible for federal financial aid and the G.I.
 Bill.